DBCDK/microservice-pom/README.md

 ./do-release.sh
 ```

-If a specfic old name is wantet specify it as the first argument to the script
+If a specific old name is wanted specify it as the first argument to the script